MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AddExclusions.md

   1. Select the name of the campaign that you want to edit (in the **Campaign** column).
   1. Select **Settings**.
   1. Select **Edit location targets** below **Location** and then select **Let me choose specific locations**.
-  1. Select locations you want to exclude—cities and metro areas within the United States, Canada, United Kingdom, France, and Australia; states/provinces; countries/regions; or postal codes—by searching for your specific location and selecting **Exclude** from the search results.
+  1. Select locations you want to excludeâ€”cities and metro areas within the United States, Canada, United Kingdom, France, and Australia; states/provinces; countries/regions; or postal codesâ€”by searching for your specific location and selecting **Exclude** from the search results.
 (Note: You cannot exclude using radius targeting.)
   1. Select **Done**.

 **To exclude specific locations at the ad group level**